 23. Classic kindergarten reads can help your kids adjust.

 “Read Twas the Night Before Kindergarten and take a LOT of time to set rules and routines.” —Erica F.

 24. Bring technology (in small doses) into the classroom.

-Check out Mrs. Wideen’s Blog to find great ideas for using technology in Kindergarten.
+Check out Mrs. Wideen’s Blog to find great ideas for using technology when teaching kindergarten.
 She recommends apps and lessons for iPads.

 25. Keep in mind that the kids have expectations too!